dita-deb/VHDL_Labs/README.md

+# CPE 3020 - VHDL Design with FPGAs

-All labs from CPE 3020 compiled into one single repository -Anindita
+All labs from CPE 3020 are compiled into one single repository -Anindita